 - zest and juice of 1 large orange

 - 2 Tablespoons Balsamic vinegar

-Place Dutch oven in oven and roast until the pork has an internal temperature between 145 degrees F. (medium rare) to of 160 degrees F. (medium), using a digital meat thermometer.
+- Place Dutch oven in oven and roast until the pork has an internal temperature of 145 degrees F, using a digital meat thermometer.
 This will take roughly 30 minutes.

 Amount Per Serving:Calories: 3590 Total Fat: 173g Saturated Fat: 52g Trans Fat: 2g Unsaturated Fat: 99g Cholesterol: 1124mg Sodium: 2113mg Carbohydrates: 126g Fiber: 11g Sugar: 99g Protein: 366g